-Grants to extend your home if you are elderly or have a serious medical condition will become more readily accessible thanks to a budget increase.
+The adaptation grant to extend your home if you are elderly or have a serious medical condition is more now readily accessible thanks to a budget increase.

 The Housing Adaptations for Older People and People with a Disability grants have seen their budget increased by 6 per cent to €59.8 million as compared to 2016, the ROI Department of Housing announced today (29 May 2017).